9 books to read for travel inspiration

 The Spy of the Heart by Robert Abdul Hayy Darr

-Over the years, readers who learned I was from Afghanistan have reached out to share their hippie trail stories with me.
+Over the years, readers who learned I’m from Afghanistan have reached out to share their hippie trail stories with me.
 I love hearing about what it was like to travel through Afghanistan during the “safe period” and the magnificent adventures they had along the way.
 The Spy of the Heart is one such account, during slightly more turbulent times.

 The Spy of the Heart provides incredible insight into a travel experience that has become rare these days.
 Most people traveling to Afghanistan are rightfully concerned about safety and often end up writing trip reports about their guest house and ride from the airport.

-Full disclosure: Robert has been a friend of my grandparents’ since they moved to the U.S. in the 1980’s.
+Full disclosure: Robert has been a friend of my grandparents since they moved to the U.S. in the 1980s.
 About a decade ago, he visited my parents’ home and mentioned the publication of his (then) new book.
 That was the first time I actually met “Bob” and how I came across Spy of the Heart.

 Fun fact: If the name Idries Shah sounds familiar, it’s because he’s the father of Tahir Shah, author of The Caliph’s House.